degreepath/auditor/tests/snapshots/2018-19/major/dance.md

 ## Senior Dance Seminar
 > Note: Must be taken fall of senior year.
 Final projects may take the form of a research paper, performance, choreography, or blended project.

-For this requirement, you must take DANCE 399.
+For this requirement, you must take DANCE 399 during the Fall of your graduation year.

 ## Area of Speciality